tim-roberts1/tva/website/docs/development/getting-started/support.md

 - Please don't group multiple issues in a single topic - each should have its own issue instead.
 - Please don't comment "+1" on an issue.
 It spams the maintainers and doesn't help move the issue forward.
 Use Github reactions instead (:thumbsup:).

-## Blog
+## Release Announcements

-Stay up to date with the latest library updates on our [blog](/blog).
+Stay up to date with the latest relesae annoucement on our [blog](/blog).

 ## Supported versions

 Pluralsight Design (PD) has been open-source ([Apache 2.0](https://github.com/pluralsight/tva/blob/main/LICENSE)) since the very beginning, and always will be.
 Developers can ensure PD is the right choice for any of their applications through PD's community maintenance strategy.
-The PD [team](../../team) regularly ships new releases, bug fixes, and is very welcoming to community pull requests.
+The PD [team](../../team.md) regularly ships new releases, bug fixes, and is very welcoming to community pull requests.

-Given the reality of time and resource constraints, as well as the desire to keep innovating, over time it becomes necessary to shift focus to newer versions of the framework ([our release schedule](../discover-more/roadmap)), while making the transition to newer versions as smooth as possible, including publishing migration guides.
+Given the reality of time and resource constraints, as well as the desire to keep innovating, over time it becomes necessary to shift focus to newer versions of the framework ([our release schedule](../discover-more/roadmap.md)), while making the transition to newer versions as smooth as possible, including publishing migration guides.
 The open-source community is always welcome to submit new features and bug fixes as well.